krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 ### High /Highest

-* Design-As a user, I can SignUp to the App.
+* Design-As a user, I want to SignUp to the App.
-* Implement-As a user, I can SignUp to the App.
+* Implement-As a user, I want to SignUp to the App.
-* Design-As a user, I can Login to the App.
+* Design-As a user, I want to Login to the App.
-* Implement-As a user, I can Login to the App.
+* Implement-As a user, I want to Login to the App.
-* Design-As a user, I can reset the password so that Player can regain access to the app.
+* Design-As a user, I want to reset the password so that I can regain access to the app.
-* Implement-As a user, I can reset the password so that Player can regain access to the app.
+* Implement-As a user, I want to reset the password so that I can regain access to the app.

 ### Medium

-* Design- As a Admin, He/she can access to all information including app settings.
+* Design- As a Admin, I want to access to all information including app settings.
-* Implement-As a Admin, He/she can access to all information including app settings.
+* Implement-As a Admin, I want to access to all information including app settings.
-* Design-As a user, I can create Teams.
+* Design-As a user, I want to create Teams.
-* Implement-As a user, I can create Teams.
+* Implement-As a user, I want to create Teams.
-* Design-As a user, I can create Quest.
+* Design-As a user, I want to  create Quest.
-* Implement-As a user, I can create Quest.
+* Implement-As a user, I want to create Quest.
-* Design-As a user, I can create competition.
+* Design-As a user, I want to create competition.
-* Implement-As a user, I can create competition.
+* Implement-As a user, I want to create competition.
-* Design-As a user, I can create competition.
+* Design-As a user, I want to create competition.

 ### Low /Lowest

-* Design-As a User, I can accesss my profile account details page.
+* Design-As a User, I want to accesss my profile account details page.
-* Implement-As a User, player can accesss my profile account details page.
+* Implement-As a User, I want to accesss my profile account details page.

 ## Sprint 1

 ### High/Highest

-* Design-As a user, I can provide Team name that is  unique and 3-25 characters long.
+* Design-As a user, I want to provide Team name that is  unique and 3-25 characters long.
-* Implement-As a user, I can provide Team name that is  unique and 3-25 characters long.
+* Implement-As a user, I want to provide Team name that is  unique and 3-25 characters long.
 * Design - As a user, when I serve as designer,I provides a starting location for the quest.
 * Implement- As a user, when I serve as designer,I provides a starting location for the quest.
 * Design - As a user, when I serve as designer,I provides a set of four unordered locations for the quest.